adrianmsmith/databasesandlife-java-common/README.txt

 To develop / Eclipse

-- Download Java 1.5 or higher
+- Download Java (see build.xml for which version)
 - Download Eclipse
 - Preferences in Eclipse
   - Text Editors